glycerine/jcp/README.md

 jcp: an rsync-like filesystem sync Go library/CLI
 ============================

+`jcp` in Go can be up to 3x faster than regular rsync (a C, single threaded program).

 `jcp` is an rsync-like library and command line tool written Go.
-Like rsync, it uses a Content-Defined-Chunking (CDC) algorithm, as it has become known in the literature, to efficiently transfer the diffs between filesystems.
+Like rsync, it uses a Content-Defined-Chunking (CDC) algorithm, as they have become known in the literature, to efficiently transfer only the diffs between filesystems.

 Currently a parallelized version of the FastCDC algorithm with a Gear table is used [1] [2].
+Other chunking algorithms are implemented in the jcdc/ sub-directory, but our optimization studies arrived at FastCDC using the min: 2KB, target: 8KB, max: 64KB settings.

-The library, in `jcp/jsync` is the main thing.
+The library, in `jcp/jsync` is the main thing here.
 The command line `jcp` is mostly there to test it, but it can be used standalone against the `jsrv` server program.

-It is up to 3x faster than regular C rsync.

 `jcp` was written to harden my RPC system, https://github.com/glycerine/rpc25519 ,